gravataLonga/container/README.md

 $container->get(Test::class); // my-var it will inject into Test class.
 ```

-If argument accept nullable it will attemp resolve if not, it will inject null as argument.
+If argument accept nullable it will attempt resolve if not, it will inject null as argument.

 ```php
 use Gravatalonga\Container\Container;